chrismesina14/CSE_4050_Fall2020/README.md

 Progress Report 4 (10/12/2020):
 - For this progress report, I've made minimal changes on my web app by implementing a 'NavBar' and placing a "Login" and "Sign up" button on my HTML document so that I can modify these buttons for the Firebase authentication assignment.
 I am still learning on how to create modal forms so I can link them to the Firebase Authentication service.
 Also, I am still conceptualizing on how I will structure my web app or some additional things I will add/modify.

+Progress Report 5 (10/26/2020):
+- For this progress report, I've created a whole new Web App for the past two weeks with the help of several online resources.
+I think I've managed to implement and finish the Firebase Authentication assignment where the user can Log in and Sign up on my Web App.
+Also, this new Web App has the same features and ideas on my previous Web App but there are key differences on each one.
+Furthermore, this Web App implements Materialize CSS in which I've learned a bit in this past couple of weeks.
+I still need to fix a lot of things on this new Web App like updating and deleting some of the data stored by the users.